CitySprint: Operations

 They operate as a logistics services provider that offers freight, AOG and multi-drop.
 The company has brands to manage specific delivery requirements including CitySprint Health (healthcare), CitySprint Office (print, post and fulfilment), Transworld (UK overnight and international) and CityBags (luggage repatriation).

 As of 2019, the company has a wholly owned network of 35 service centres and over 5,000 self-employed couriers.

 Acquisitions

 The company has made significant acquisitions from 2010 to expand the company in the UK.
-In 2017, the company acquired the Express Couriers, Grasshopper Couriers and Transworld Couriers.
+In 2017, the company acquired Express Couriers, Grasshopper Couriers and Transworld Couriers.
 CitySprint has acquired the Peps Couriers, ASAP International, Courier Co-operative and Excel Couriers in 2016.